AutoResearch/autora/docs/contribute/module.md

 *Note: Documentation is required for your module to become part of the main [autora](https://github.com/AutoResearch/autora) package.
-However, regardless of whether you choose to write documentation, you will still be able to install your package separately, in addition to autora.*
+However, regardless of whether you choose to write documentation, you will still be able to install your package separately, in addition to `autora`.*

 ### Step 4: Add Dependencies